building custom headers

 or heat absorption in the oil pan and oil volume,in the oil pan.

-lower oil volume in the oil pan, to allow clearance under the car and oil pan,
+lower oil pan volume in the oil pan, that is necessary to allow clearance under the car and oil pan,

 and clearance issues from header pipes directly under the oil pan,